-A bank's earnings performance affects its safety and soundness.
-Earnings may be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, likely making the bank better prepared to withstand financial trouble.
-Obviously, banks that are losing money are less able to do those things.
+A bank's ability to earn money has an effect on its long-term survivability.
+Earnings may be retained by the bank, giving a boost to its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
+Conversely, losses lessen a bank's ability to do those things.

-On Bankrate's earnings test, Community Financial Services Bank scored 20 out of a possible 30, above the national average of 16.52.
+Community Financial Services Bank scored 18 out of a possible 30 on Bankrate's test of earnings, above the national average of 15.12.

-For the twelve months ended June 30, 2017, the bank recorded net income of $4.9 million on total equity of $93.7 million.
-The bank experienced an annualized return on average assets, or ROA, of 0.98 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $8.0 million on total equity of $95.9 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.78 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.